Revisiting the question of what instantaneous normal modes tell us about liquid dynamics: What can we learn from instantaneous normal modes

 In order to characterize these features in a more quantitative way, we resort to the empirical function proposed in \cite{Mossa2023},

 where $c_1,c_3$ are referred to as ``slopes'' of the cusp-singularity.
 More precisely, $c_1$ is the slope of the stable branch and $c_3$ that of the unstable one.

 In panel (a) of Fig.\ref{fig:8t}, we show the temperature behavior of the fitted stable (red) and unstable (black) slopes as a function of temperature for the case of CS$_2$.
 The slopes are extracted from the numerical data using Eq.\eqref{empi}.
 Similar results are obtained for the different liquids shown in Fig.\ref{fig:88b}.
 We observe that the positive slope of the unstable branch grows with temperature while the negative one, corresponding to the unstable part of the spectrum, moves towards larger negative values by increasing $T$.
 This trend is opposite of what reported in \cite{doi:10.1073/pnas.2119288119,Mossa2023} for the soft sphere model.
 The reason for this difference is ultimately the opposite behavior of $\upsilon(0)$ with temperature in the soft sphere model.
 In particular, as evident from Fig.1 in \cite{doi:10.1073/pnas.2119288119}, $\upsilon(0)$ in the soft sphere model decreases by increasing temperature.
 In our language, this corresponds to an INM slope $a(T)$ decreasing with temperature, as for LJ liquids, but opposite to our more realistic liquid systems.
+In fact, one could argue that the soft-sphere model is not a realistic model for liquids since it does not present a cohesive state.
+The relevance of the INM results in the soft-sphere model is therefore arguable, specially when compared to the more realistic cases considered in this work, that present opposite behavior.

 This contrast is then reflected in the temperature dependence of the difference of the slopes, that is presented in panel (b) of Fig.\ref{fig:8t}.
 There, we observe that $\Delta_{\text{slope}}$ increases with temperature, following a trend approximately consistent with a linear power-law scaling.
 This is again very different from the $T^{-2/3}$ behavior observed in the soft sphere model \cite{doi:10.1073/pnas.2119288119,Mossa2023}, not only for the precise power involved in the scaling, but even in the qualitative trend as well.
 Our findings imply that the $T^{-2/3}$ law found in \cite{doi:10.1073/pnas.2119288119,Mossa2023} is not universal and its value and significance should be revisited.